andymayers/andymayers.github.io/_posts/2015-02-03-aap-trends.md

 If you’re having a hard time getting excited about this year’s slate of American elections (what, the [Jacksonville mayoral election](http://www.dailykos.com/story/2015/01/28/1360743/-Daily-Kos-Elections-2015-election-calendar) isn't doing it for you?), now is a good time to remember that there are other democracies and some of them are also fascinating.
-Other than perhaps some of the Nigerian elections, the most interesting race going on right now is in Delhi, where voters will elect a new legislature later this week.
+Other than perhaps the Nigerian elections, the most interesting race going on right now is in Delhi, where voters will elect a new legislature later this week.
 The main contenders are the Aam Aadmi Party of anti-corruption activist [Arvind Kejriwal](https://en.wikipedia.org/wiki/Arvind_Kejriwal), which briefly ruled